dbieber/davidbieber.com/hugo/content/snippets/2022-07-05-giant-group-chats.md

 Sometimes -- usually because of Alex K Chen -- I am added to a giant group chat (GGC).
 Today it was a 200+ person highly active chat with folks talking about AI programming tools, aging, and movies.
 I love being added to such a chat.
-It makes me feel thought-of, and my opinions respected.
+It makes me feel thought of, and my opinions respected.
 So, do keep adding me to GGCs.
 However, with being added to a GGC comes some struggles.
 I haven't fully figured out how to handle a GGC just yet.

 I think some people handle these situations in a more natural way than myself.
 Here's what I imagine.
 They're doing something else on the computer, messages are open in the background or in a side window.
 If they have a conversation-adjacent thought, they share it.
 If they see a message that looks interesting, they read it.
 Otherwise, they do their other activities and get on with their life.